DavidS611/Assembler_project/README.md

 The hardware used for the project includes eight registers (r0-r7), each with a capacity of 14 bits, as well as a program status word (PSW) register that contains flags for the CPU.
 The RAM has 256 cells (0-255), with each cell also known as a "word" and containing 14 bits.
 Numbers are represented using 2's complement for negatives, while characters are represented by their ASCII code.
 Only integer values are allowed.

 The project uses a word format consisting of the following fields: param1, param2, opCode, src_addr, dst_addr,and ARE.
-The values of each bit in the word have specific meanings:

     --------------------------------------------------
     |13  12|11  10|9  8  7  6|  5  4  |  3  2  | 1 0 |